d-rita/Corona-Virus-Monitor/README.md

 - User should be able to rank countries in order.

 ## To get project:
-- clone the repo using `git clone https://github.com/d-rita/SCAMP-Assessment.git `
+- Clone the repo onto your local machine using `git clone -b develop https://github.com/d-rita/SCAMP-Assessment.git monitoring-dashboard`
+- Change into the project directory using `cd monitoring-dashboard`
+- Install node packages required for the project using `npm install` or `yarn install`
+- Start the app using `npm run start` or `yarn start`

+#### Hosting:
+This app is hosted using netlify and can be found [here]()